 - Assemble your dressing: Place all dressing ingredients in a large bowl and whisk to combine.
 Add the beets (with skins removed) to the dressing and let them marinate 10-20 minutes, while the grill is coming up in temperature.

 - Remove the beets from the marinade (but save the rest of the liquid use as a dressing later).

 - Place the beets on the grill, on direct heat, to get a nice char on each side (approx 2 mins per side).
 Remove from grill, and then slice into bite sized cubes.

 - Place the beets in a serving dish, top with the rosé infused cranberries, chopped bacon, shaved parmesan cheese, and drizzle with the remaining dressing.
 Toss to combine.
 Serve and enjoy!

-In all honestly though, it really does pair incredibly well.
+In all honestly, rosé really does pair incredibly well with Grilled Beet Salad!
 The cranberries are sweet and concentrated, but balanced by the dry acidic wine, and the bacon and cheese add both texture and savoriness.
 I really can’t think of a better match.
 We recommend a dry fruity rosé for this.
 Oregon Pinot Noir Rosé’s are the ideal match, but I think a Spanish Rosado or Italian, or a California Rosé made from Pinot Noir grapes will work just as good!